-- 25. AFN 240372 contains a fiber optics line runs north to south through the western portion of the site.
-Circumstances surrounding this easement and the need for water system improvements in the vicinity were described in Condition 17.b.
-As shown, this easement would also render two (2) proposed lots (Lots 53 and 64) unbuildable unless those improvements are relocated or the 2 lots reconfigured.
-The Applicants bears responsibility to work with the underlying beneficiary of this fiber optic easement to arrange for it's relocation, otherwise these 2 lots must be eliminated or reconfigured within the Plat. - 26.
-As a public easement, AFN 596561 will be converted to dedicated right-of-way along 15th St. and can be extinguished as such as part of the final Plat/Plat Vacation and PUD approval process.
-Similarly, AFN 449206 which is a private access & utility easement can be released by the underlying owner during final project processing. - 27.
-AFN 312280 is a 40' wide exclusive access and utility easement running along the southwest project boundary.
+1 25.
+AFN 240372 contains a fiber optics line runs north to south through the western portion of the site.
+Circumstances surrounding this easement and the need for 2 water system improvements in the vicinity were described in Condition 17.b.
+As shown, this easement would also render two (2) proposed lots (Lots 53 and 64) 3 unbuildable unless those improvements are relocated or the 2 lots reconfigured.
+4 The Applicants bears responsibility to work with the underlying beneficiary of this fiber optic easement to arrange for it's relocation, otherwise these 2 lots must 5 be eliminated or reconfigured within the Plat.
+6 26.
+As a public easement, AFN 596561 will be converted to dedicated right-of-way along 15 th St. and can be extinguished as such as part of the final Plat/Plat 7 Vacation and PUD approval process.
+Similarly, AFN 449206 - which is a private access & utility easement can be released by the underlying owner during final 8 project processing.
+9 27.
+AFN 312280 is a 40' wide exclusive access and utility easement running along 10 the southwest project boundary.
 This easement appears to benefit other properties outside of the Plat/Plat Vacation.
-The preliminary Plat map indicates this easement will be extinguished.
-Fortunately, AFN 312280 does not encumber any of the proposed residential lots; however, as part of final Plat/Plat Vacation and PUD processing, the Applicant must demonstrate all easement beneficiaries have agreed to it being released and/or extinguished or any conflicting improvements must be relocated outside of the easement area. - 28.
-If the proponent proposes to add any development signage, it may be necessary to obtain a sign permit.
+The preliminary Plat map indicates this 11 easement will be extinguished.
+Fortunately, AFN 312280 does not encumber any of the proposed residential lots; however, as part of final Plat/Plat Vacation and 12 PUD processing, the Applicant must demonstrate all easement beneficiaries have 13 agreed to it being released and/or extinguished or any conflicting improvements must be relocated outside of the easement area.
+14 (f the proponent proposes to add any development signage, it may be necessary to obtain a sign permit.
 Please contact the DSD Department for signage requirements prior to ordering, fabricating or installing any signs.

-CRITICAL AREA PERMIT CONDITIONS

-- 29. A Monitoring and contingency plan will be required to ensure success of the reseeding of the wetland buffer.
-The applicant shall post a performance bond in the amount of 120 percent of the expected cost.
-Mitigation shall not be implemented until after the department approves the site mitigation and monitoring plan.
-The applicant shall notify the department when mitigation is installed, and monitoring is commenced and shall provide the city with reasonable access to the mitigation for the purpose of inspections during the monitoring period. - 30.
-All construction activities shall comply the Engineering Design Standards and employ Best Management Practices to control erosion/sedimentation. - 31.
-Applicants shall indicate erosion control measures on the site construction plan or stormwater control management plan, as appropriate for the project.
-These requirements shall be in place following the preconstruction meeting outlined in PTMC 19.05.040(F)(1)(k)(I) and shall be reviewed and approved prior to clearing and grading.
+15 16 CRITICAL AREA PERMIT CONDITIONS 17 29.
+18 amount of 120 percent of the expected cost.
+Mitigation shall not be implemented 19 until after the department approves the site mitigation and monitoring plan.
+The applicant shall notify the department when mitigation is installed, and monitoring 20 is commenced and shall provide the city with reasonable access to the mitigation for the purpose of inspections during the monitoring period.
+21 30.
+All construction activities shall comply the Engineering Design Standards and 22 employ Best Management Practices to control erosion/sedimentation.
+23 31.
+11 24 stormwater control management plan, as appropriate for the project.
+These requirements shall be in place following the preconstruction meeting outlined in 25 PTMC $\underline{19.05.040}(F)(1)(k)(I)$ and shall be reviewed and approved prior to clearing and grading.
+26 PI JD, PP, CA p.
+24 Findings, Conclusions and Decision 1 10 p.
+21 Findings, Conclusions and Decision